nextflow-io/website/content/nfcamp/2019/anna.md

 ### Bio

-Anna Vlasova, Bioinformatician at Institute of Molecular Pathology, Vienna, Austria.
+**Anna Vlasova**, Bioinformatician at Institute of Molecular Pathology, Vienna, Austria.

-Toni Hermoso Pulido, Bioinformatics Core Facility, Centre for Genomic Regulation, Barcelona.
+**Toni Hermoso Pulido**, Bioinformatics Core Facility, Centre for Genomic Regulation, Barcelona.
 Degree in Biochemistry and PhD in Biotechnology at Autonomous University of Barcelona.
 Since 2009 he joined CRG as a member of the just established Bioinformatics Core Facility where he has been supporting scientific web services and databases, research training and data analyses at the centre.

 ### Registration